subquery/subql/docs/create/mapping.md

 websocat 'ws://127.0.0.1:9944' --jsonrpc
 ```

-Then copy and paste the output to a JSON file, in the example we have store it in the `api-interface/kitty.json`.
+Then copy and paste the output to a JSON file.
+In the example, we have stored it in the `api-interface/kitty.json`.

 #### Type definitions
-In our assumption, user should know the specific types and rpc from the chain ,it is defined in the [Manifest](/create/manifest.html).
+In our assumption, the user should know the specific types and RPC from the chain, and it is defined in the [Manifest](/create/manifest.html).
 Following [types setup](https://polkadot.js.org/docs/api/examples/promise/typegen#metadata-setup), we create :

 - `src/api-interfaces/definitions.ts` - this exports all the sub-folder definitions